Nixtla/statsforecast/README.md

 ## 📖 Why?

 Current python alternatives for statistical models are slow and innacurate.
-So we created a librabry that can be used to forecast in production enviorments or as benchmarks.  `StatsForecast` includes a large battery of models that can efficiently fit thousands of time series in an efficient manner.
+So we created a librabry that can be used to forecast in production enviorments or as benchmarks.  `StatsForecast` includes a large battery of models that can efficiently fit thousands of time series.

 ### 🔬 Accuracy

-We compared accuracy and speed of this library against: [`pmdarima`](https://github.com/alkaline-ml/pmdarima), Bob Hyndman's [forecast](https://github.com/robjhyndman/forecast) package and Facebook's [prohpet](https://github.com/facebook/prophet).
+We compared accuracy and speed against: [pmdarima](https://github.com/alkaline-ml/pmdarima), Bob Hyndman's [forecast](https://github.com/robjhyndman/forecast) package and Facebook's [prohpet](https://github.com/facebook/prophet).
 We used the `Daily`, `Hourly` and `Weekly` data from the [M4 competition](https://www.sciencedirect.com/science/article/pii/S0169207019301128).

 The following table summarizes the results.
 As can be seen, our `auto_arima` is the best model in accuracy (measured by the `MASE` loss) and time, even compared with the original implementation in R.